mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: What?
     Ne: It's a very violent game.

 The mother develops her proficiency of expressing GDP related concepts and language as this interaction develops.
 This may be to show her increased level of understanding and participation on overall process after being challenged by daughter about her use of technical language.
 "Do you even know what export means?".
 Ne also appears to enjoy using the language and norms of game culture to tease her mother.
 "Who wants a rocket for their reward?"
-Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players.
+Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players. -->

 ### GDPs facilitating designing for others

+While some GDPs facilitate digital or paper sketching as outlined in the previous section, others provoked participants to i

+GDPs support the proecess of des

 In the starting vignette of the chapter both Th and Sh imagine the user experience and begin a conflict over it.
 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

 This helps a focus on a noticeable change in game play.  something that others will observe and thus help participants to design for others.

 Playtesing as a regular practice is another way to shift learners into a perspective designing for others.